NicholasFAndrew/QUASAR_plotly_assignment/README.md

   - Pan, zoom, and reset view.
   - Range slider for navigating long time-series.
 - Exports to a **self-contained HTML file** that opens in any browser (no dependencies required once generated).
-- Right-click context menu is disabled for a smoother pan/zoom experience.

 ---